 Quarterly Oxfam runs, low-throughput, batch-based, only bins damaged textiles.
 The participant who most cleanly shows the system failing the willing user.

-Boundary toward C2 in purchasing — strictly need-led, trusted brands only.
+Boundary toward The Pragmatic Replacer in purchasing — strictly need-led, trusted brands only.

 3x/year batch clearouts tied to academic + religious calendar.
 Cultural-fit gap sends some items to bin — donation system can't absorb them.

-Boundary toward C3 — unusually deliberate purchasing, Islamic waste-avoidance values.
+Boundary toward The Ethical Keeper — unusually deliberate purchasing, Islamic waste-avoidance values.

 Big-batch disposal at life events (move, full wardrobe).
 Routes around resale-charity model — donates direct to children's centres instead.

-Boundary toward C2 — wears clothes to functional end, click-and-collect 85–90% of purchases.
+Boundary toward The Pragmatic Replacer — wears clothes to functional end, click-and-collect 85–90% of purchases.

 Reading the dashboard's per-persona journey strips together makes the intervention pattern legible.
 Red cells are friction points where the journey breaks down.
 Green cells are where the persona is already doing the right thing.
 Grey is neutral.
 Each cluster has its own friction signature — and that signature points to the lever.